-Kashvi Chandok is an independent editor and writer from New Delhi.
-Being part of the editing industry for more than 5 years now, she has been published with several award-winning literary magazines including Rust and Moth literary journal, The Bombay Literary Magazine, The Lit Archive, and the Rights Collective.
+Kashvi Chandok is an independent editor and writer based in New Delhi, India.
+Being part of the editing industry for more than 5 years, she has been published with several award-winning literary magazines including Rust and Moth literary journal, The Bombay Literary Magazine, The Lit Quarterly and the Rights Collective amongst others.

 Nehal Lala, Founding Editor

 Nehal Lala (she/her) is a Philosophy major at the University of Delhi.
 She is a mental health enthusiast and is always up for an engaging conversation on art, language, and literature.

 Being a Psychology aspirant, she has a strong inclination towards studying the discipline’s intersection with other social sciences.
 At present, she is taking training under an established therapist and has previously interned with NPOs such as Light Up (EMF) in the field of Social Emotional Learning.
 Additionally, she has completed a certificate course on Gender Studies from the University of Delhi, and also holds intermediate proficiency in French.